-Many of the teachers I work with often ask me for recommendations for books to help them with lesson planning, activities, methodology, research and general professional development.
-I can suggest titles by the dozens but they are often not really affordable – a topic I’ve written about before.
+A lot of trainers and teachers I work with often ask me for recommendations for books to help them with materials writing, activities, methodology, research and general professional development.
+I can suggest titles by the dozens but they are often not really affordable.

-So here’s a list of sites where you can get free ELT and education related books.
+So here’s a list of sites where you can get free education related books.

 There are loads here but my favourites in no particular order include the following: